spiderworm/Sight/README.md

 The .htaccess file is an important part of the routing process.

 Open the .htaccess file in your favorite text editor.
-Find the two places in the file where you see `project-template/`.
-Replace `project-template` with the path of your project directory relative to the Apache document root.
+Find the two places in the file where you see `Sight/project-template/`.
+Replace `Sight/project-template/` with the path of your project directory relative to the Apache document root.

 For example, if my project directory was at: